akbartus/Yolov8-Segmentation-on-Browser/readme.md

   <img src="img/screenshot.jpg" />
 </p>

-This is adapted and reduced version of YOLOv8 object detection (powered by onnx) created by <a href="https://github.com/Hyuto/yolov8-seg-onnxruntime-web">Wahyu Setianto</a>.
+This is adapted and reduced version of YOLOv8 segmentation model (powered by onnx) created by <a href="https://github.com/Hyuto/yolov8-seg-onnxruntime-web">Wahyu Setianto</a>.
 This version can be run on JavaScript without any frameworks.

 ## Setup
 To see it at work, just run index.html file.